-B. Focusing my attention on these negative situations however allows the spirit of offense to settle down within me, form my attitudes, take control of my reactions to situations and shape my character.
+Disappointments and frustrations are a part of daily life.
+After all, we are living on earth, not heaven.
+Focusing my attention on the ever-present negativity allows the spirit of offense to settle down within me, form my attitudes, take control of my reactions to situations and ultimately shape my character.

 1. Absalom’s offense against David

-A. Read 2 Samuel 13:21; 15:1-3
+Read 2 Samuel 13:21; 15:1-3

 2. Ahithophel’s offense against David

-A. Read 2 Samuel 15:12
+Read 2 Samuel 15:12

-3. Consequences of carrying offence
+3. Consequences of carrying Offence

-4. The spirit of offense in church, home and society
+4. The spirit of offense is Everywhere

 C. Some husbands and even wives see only the failures of their spouse ignoring the great number of good things he or she has done.